fareedst/markdown_exec/examples/block-names.md

 ## Demonstrate handling of special characters in block names

-::: Click below to trigger.
+::: Select below to trigger.
 If it prints "1","2","3","4", the Link blocks were required.
 Long block names can be required by a Bash block.
     ```bash :calling-block +long_block_name_12345678901234567890123456789012345678901234567890 +(long_block_name_12345678901234567890123456789012345678901234567890) +[long_block_name_12345678901234567890123456789012345678901234567890]
     echo '1'